yugabyte/yugabyte-db/docs/content/latest/api/ycql/type_frozen.md

 ## Synopsis

-`FROZEN` data type is used to specify columns of binary strings that result from serializing either collections, tuples, or user-defined types.
+Use the `FROZEN` data type to specify columns of binary strings that result from serializing collections, tuples, or user-defined types.

 ## Syntax